 M0: The cancer has not metastasized.

 Grade.
-A cancer may also be graded.
-The grade describes how much cancer cells look like healthy cells under a microscope.
-If they look like healthy cells, called well differentiated, the cancer is a low-grade tumor.
-If they look very little like healthy cells, called poorly differentiated, the cancer is a high-grade tumor.
-A tumor’s grade is described using the letter “G” and a number.
+Doctors also describe a cancer by its grade (G), which describes how much cancer cells look like healthy cells when viewed under a microscope.
+The doctor compares the cancerous tissue with healthy tissue.
+If the cancer looks similar to healthy tissue and contains many different types of cells grouped together, it is called differentiated or a low-grade tumor.
+If the cancerous tissue looks very different from healthy tissue, it is called poorly differentiated or a high-grade tumor.
 The grade of cancer can help the doctor predict how quickly the cancer will spread.
-In general, the lower the grade, the better the prognosis.
+In general, the more differentiated the tissue (the lower the grade of the tumor), the better the prognosis.

 GX: The tumor grade cannot be identified.

 G1: The cancer cells are well differentiated.

 Doctors assign the stage of the cancer by combining the T, N, M, and G classifications.

 Stage IA: The tumor is low grade (G1 or G2) and 8 cm or smaller (T1).
 It has not spread to any lymph nodes or to other parts of the body (N0, M0).